 Bad lighting can contribute to fatigue, eyestrain, headaches and irritability.
 Darker spaces with little to no light, for instance, have a knack for boosting depression and feelings of isolation.

 If you can’t change the lighting itself — like in a corporate building — you can install light therapy devices to help alleviate some of the stress.
 Airbnb’s bright and warming design studio in San Francisco uses a combination of lighting to create a genuinely productive space.

 Seeking natural light helps boost the moods of your workers and reduce your use of artificial light.
 You may even be able to reduce your carbon footprint with a little pre-planning or by adding extra windows.

 3. Create Zones

 You should imagine your office is a city or a small urban center instead of a single space with one direct purpose.
 All cities have zones, from the basics like residential and industrial to how the busiest spaces are handled — including parks, recreation centers and more.

 What’s the point?
 Any good office space has zones — or layers, if you will.
 A kitchen might allow workers to grab a bite to eat and talk about life outside of work.
 A collaborative space with couches and closer seating serves as an excellent space for colleagues to work together.
 More closed off or private spaces like cubbies or smaller offices allow people to separate themselves when they need to and dig in.

 Google’s Zurich office even includes fun activities for their team members to take a break, such as a climbing wall, slide, basketball court and even a hopscotch space.
 Fun or recreational spaces are often referred to as break-out spaces, giving employees time to escape from work and catch a break.

-A good office has zones — different areas that service various events, activities and working conditions.
+What do the zones in a strong office layout look like?
+You’ll have different areas that service various events, activities and working conditions.
 You see this a lot in home offices, too, where one wall might have a desk, another might have a futon or couch and so on.